Messenger banner

 • Essential Skills:

-• Communication: Clear communication skills are needed to interact with clients and recipients.
+• Communication Skills: Clear and polite communication is necessary when interacting with clients and recipients.

 • Additional Qualifications (Optional):

-• Driving License: For messengers using scooters or motorcycles, a valid driving license is required.
+• Driving License: If the job requires using a scooter or motorcycle, a valid driving license is essential.

 Study Path